What are domestic violence QLD, Australia and family violence?

-Domestic and family violence is well explained in the various state and federal legislations.
-The relevant Courts that deal with protection of individuals and families subject to domestic violence are the state Magistrate Courts at first instance.
+Domestic violence QLD in Australia and family violence are well explained in the various state and federal legislation.
+The relevant Courts that deal with the protection of individuals and families subject to domestic violence are the state Magistrate Courts at first instance.

 At James Noble Law we strongly advise that your first thought and action should be to protect yourself and your family from any abuse.
 If you think you are subject to domestic violence plan your escape or just call the police.
 They can help.